NathanBourgeois/balthazar/README.md

 Now your computer is setup to build the project, you don't need to repeat those step *except* for activating the virtual environment.

-9. cd balthazar.git
+# How to build

-10. west build -p -b promicro app --sysbuild
+west build -p -b promicro app

-# How to dfu
+# How to DFU

-For windows user, make sure you have the driver WinUSB installed with Zadig.

-dfu-util --alt 1 --download build/app/zephyr/zephyr.signed.bin
+I use the recommanded software AuTerm as indicated in the Nordic Academy : https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-9-bootloaders-and-dfu-fota/topic/exercise-1-dfu-over-uart/#serial_recovery